POM: Prescription only medicine

 In the absence of compatibility studies, this medicinal product must not be mixed with other medicinal products.

 Store in the original package in order to protect from light.

 Disposable pre-filled syringes (siliconised type I glass), containing 0.5 mL of sterile, ready for use, aqueous solution closed with a rubber piston that does not contain latex.
-Each pre-filled syringe is affixed with a needle closed by a needle shield of natural rubber latex.
+Each pre-filled syringe is affixed with a needle closed by a needle cover of dry natural rubber/latex which comes into contact with the needle.
 (See section 4.4.)